leftlogic/ffconf/src/details/index.md

 The conference is being held at the Duke of York's Picturehouse in Brighton, less than 15 minutes walk from Brighton train station.
 We recommend using [traintimes.org.uk](https://traintimes.org.uk) for up to date train timetables.

-At the moment there are no planned engineering works on the trains, and you can check [up to date changes here](https://www.nationalrail.co.uk/status-and-disruptions/). ~~There is a planned strike on the London Underground but no details are currently available on what impact that will have.~~ The planned strike on the London Underground have now been cancelled, updates here: https://tfl.gov.uk/campaign/strikes
+At the moment there are no planned engineering works on the trains, and you can check [up to date changes here](https://www.nationalrail.co.uk/status-and-disruptions/). ~~There is a planned strike on the London Underground but no details are currently available on what impact that will have.~~ The planned strikes on the London Underground have now been cancelled, updates here: https://tfl.gov.uk/campaign/strikes

 <!-- [Hotel recommendations](https://2024.ffconf.org/#locations) can also be found on our website. -->